-This post is part of a series of evidence summaries for the 21 for 2021 project.
-The 21 for 2021 project uses empirical evidence catalogued on the Copyright Evidence Portal to answer 21 topical copyright questions for the 21st century.
+This post is part of a series of evidence summaries for the 21 for 2021 project, a CREATe project within the AHRC Creative Industries Policy and Evidence Centre (PEC).
+The 21 for 2021 project offers a synthesis of empirical evidence catalogued on the Copyright Evidence Portal, answering 21 topical copyright questions for the 21st century.
 In this post, Christian Peukert (Associate Professor of Digitization, Innovation and Intellectual Property at HEC Lausanne) and Margaritha Windisch (Student Assistant for the Department of Strategy at HEC Lausanne) identify empirical research relating to copyright, re-use and digital business models.

 Through digital technologies, works have become easily reproducible, and new content is produced and published every day due to the simplicity and low costs of production, distribution, and promotion.
 Music, film, books, as key industries protected by copyright, are most affected by digitization.
 In addition to the many opportunities, digitization also poses challenges, especially to copyright protection.
 Digital distribution technologies, in particular, have significantly changed the way copyrighted works are reproduced, distributed, and used.
 But the screening of digital content for copyright infringement also transformed.
 Automated notification systems and takedowns, such as YouTube’s Content ID, greatly facilitate the process of licensing; but at the same time, these private institutions also offer some risks.